 Modern-day river cruising got its start in the 1990s with the opening of the Main-Danube Canal.
 That engineering feat connected Europe’s main waterways and effectively launched an entire industry.

 Avalon Waterways debuted in 2004.
-I was fortunate to be on the inaugural cruise and fortunate to be invited back on a past-passenger cruise from Paris to Normandy and back.
-During the cruise I sat down with Steve Born, vice president of marketing for the Globus Family of Brands (owner of Avalon Waterways), and Pam Hoffee, managing director at Avalon.
+Leisure Group Travel was fortunate to be on the inaugural cruise and fortunate to be invited back on a past-passenger cruise from Paris to Normandy and back.
+During the cruise we sat down with Steve Born, vice president of marketing for the Globus Family of Brands (owner of Avalon Waterways), and Pam Hoffee, managing director at Avalon.
 We discussed the line’s history on the rivers, brand enhancements and what the future will look like on the waterways of Europe.

 What’s your brand standard at Avalon Waterways?

 Steve Born: Our commitment is making sure we’re the most current, up-to-date fleet.
 It’s having a consistent and sharp look across the fleet that we can scale depending on anticipated demand.

 Pam Hoffee: We’re really happy to announce that we will have only Panorama class ships in our fleet.
 The Panorama suites are innovative across the industry and now on every ship so that every guest who sees our commercials will find this incredible, award-winning stateroom.

-What’s the average time period that you need in order to put a ship in the water?
+What’s the average time period that you need to put a river cruise vessel in the water?

 PH: It ends up being between 16 and 18 months, much less than an ocean liner.
 We have a great relationship with our shipbuilder.
 We’ve built all of this class of ships in Holland and luckily this design is what we want.
 We make little tweaks with every ship, but any guest could go on any Avalon ship in 2019 and have the same feel.
 We don’t want to find ourselves in the situation where people say, “Oh, I like that itinerary but that’s not on the ship I like.”
 That’s the beauty of all of our ships being the same.